12 Best Places To Visit In Canada

 Toronto is the largest city in Canada and the capital of Ontario, that boasts some of the country's most iconic tourist attractions.
 From visiting top museums and art galleries to exploring its lively nightlife scene, there are plenty of options for visitors looking for beautiful places in Canada to pay a visit.
 For those seeking a memorable Canadian experience, Toronto offers numerous sights that can't be found anywhere else in the world.

 From cultural hotspots such as Kensington Market and Chinatown to notable landmarks like The CN Tower, Toronto has something for everyone.
-Visitors can take a stroll along one of the many beaches or explore historic sites such as Casa Loma or Fort York National Historic Site.
+Visitors can take a stroll along one of the many Canadian beaches or explore historic sites such as Casa Loma or Fort York National Historic Site.
 Whether you’re an art enthusiast looking to explore the city’s vibrant galleries or a foodie wanting to sample some of Canada’s finest cuisines, there is no shortage of unique experiences waiting in this city.

 The CN Tower in Toronto is one of the most unique symbols of Canada.
 Standing tall at 553.3 meters, it offers some of the best views in the country.
 You will be able to experience stunning 360-degree panoramic views from the Look Out and Glass Floor levels of the CN tower.
 On a clear day, you can see up to 160 kilometers away in any direction.
 Aside from these stunning views, there are plenty more places to see inside and around the tower that make it worth a visit for anyone travelling through Toronto.